 During college and shortly afterward, I was a runner.
 I completed two marathons (both under 4 hours) and a few triathlons.
 I loved running.
 I loved cardio.
 But I could never go long periods without being in pain or injured.
 I’d recover and then work to get back in shape.
 It felt like I wasn’t progressing.

 I discovered lifting weights and made those initial gains and I was hooked.
 Now I was a lifter.
 Not a runner.
 My tribe has muscles and hates running.
-I didn’t want to go back to being a stick-boy.
+I didn’t want to go back to being a stick boy.

-Instead of using a more moderate approach to running to compliment weight training, I ditched it.
+Instead of using a more moderate approach to running to complement weight training, I ditched it.
 I was not only more muscular, but I was also leaner from lifting than running, which validated my choice.